-I find it quite strange now after reading the new studies that have come out recently that prove pesticides as being the culprit for the mass die off of our bees.
+I find it quite strange now after reading the new studies that have come out recently that prove pesticides as being the culprit for the mass die-off of our bees.
 Purdue University has stated that “Analyses of bees found dead in and around hives from several apiaries over two years in Indiana showed the presence of neonicotinoid insecticides, which are commonly used to coat corn and soybean seeds before planting.
-The research showed that those insecticides were present at high concentrations in waste talc that is exhausted from farm machinery during planting. “
+The research showed that those insecticides were present at high concentrations in waste talc that are exhausted from farm machinery during planting. “

-You only need to be a gardener, much like myself to notice the the detrimental loss of bees of all sorts.
+You only need to be a gardener, much like myself to notice the detrimental loss of bees of all sorts.
 Not only do I see no honeybees, I've seen but a scant couple of Bumble Bees this year.
 While I have been very happy to see many wild bees come to pollinate my trees, I have none of the usual visitors.
 I don't have to be a scientist to know that there is a very serious problem.

 As I look back this season very early on in February as my Borage began blooming I had taken photos of lovely bees all about feasting upon the herbs nectar.
-But again I've come to realize that this was before all the thousand of acres of corn and cotton was planted here in Texas that commonly use neonicotinoid insecticides.
+But again I've come to realize that this was before all the thousands of acres of corn and cotton was planted here in Texas that commonly use neonicotinoid insecticides.

 I've read recently that many farmers have now begun to depend greatly on the Wild Bees to pollinate their crops.
 I am concerned for them now as well because of the chemicals the farmers are using.